How to Use Generator Safely–Generator Safely Use Guide

-Whether you use it professionally at home, in a commercial setting, or for recreational activities at a campground, a portable generator can be a very useful tool.
+Whether you use it professionally at home, in a commercial setting, or for recreational activities at a campground, a generator can be a very useful tool.
 It is worth noting that for every type of engine-driven machine, there are hazards involved in its operation.
-This safety guide is designed to give you a quick overview of the main safety issues when using portable generators and to minimize the risks involved in their use.
-We’ve gathered all the information you need to know about generator safety into one handy guide.
+This safety guide is designed to give you a quick overview of the main safety issues when using generators and to minimize the risks involved in their use.

 Fire and explosion hazards

 Although unlikely, a generator is essentially a liquid fuel-powered engine with a fuel tank on top – if your generator is damaged or you use it improperly, there is a risk of the fuel igniting.